 University Travel Updates

-Non-refundable trip arrangements made prior to January 1, 2017, to the current list of restricted states (Alabama, Kansas, Kentucky, Mississippi, North Carolina, South Dakota, Tennessee and Texas), are permissible.
+Non-refundable travel arrangements made prior to January 1, 2017, to any state on the list of restricted states (Alabama, Idaho, Iowa, Kansas, Kentucky, Mississippi, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, and Texas), are permissible.
 A detailed written description of when the travel arrangements were booked and justification for such travel must be submitted with the expense claim.
-Trips booked on or after January 1, 2017, to these states must comply with the exceptions included in AB 1887.
-Any trip booked on or after January 1, 2017 and before a restricted state is listed by the CA State Attorney General must be cancelled if none of the exceptions are met, and non-refundable arrangements must be forfeited.

 The following links serve as additional resources: